-In this free walking tour, we briefly speak about the history of Iran (Persia) from 3000 BC to present time.
-Then we’ll discover some spectacular attractions of Tehran in new point of view.
-In our way we continue the tour to the modernization of Tehran.
-We’ll walk on streets that was built in last 19th century and first of 20th.
-Setting out to some unique places of Tehran and being familiar with the process of modernization of Tehran, conversation about latest kingdoms of Iran and the 1921 coup in Tehran.
+In 20th Century Tehran Free Walking Tour, we briefly speak about the history of Iran (Persia) from 3000 BC to the present time.
+Then we’ll discover some spectacular attractions of Tehran from a new point of view.
+On our way, we continue the tour to the modernization of Tehran.
+We’ll walk on streets that were built in the last 19th century and the first of the 20th.
+Setting out to some unique places of Tehran and being familiar with the process of modernization of Tehran, the conversation about the latest kingdoms of Iran, and the 1921 coup in Tehran.

-We walk across the street that called 30 Tir Street, which cross road of religions, food and culture.
-This street is well known as Religious tolerance street.
-You will be surprised by trace of various religions in one street, which reflects the spirit peacekeeper of Iranian people.
+We walk across the street called 30 Tir Street, which is the crossroad of religions, food, and culture.
+This street is well known as a Religious tolerance street.
+You will be surprised by the trace of various religions in one street, which reflects the spirit peacekeeper of the Iranian people.

-At the end, we will visit two religious places.
-One of them is the only opened fire temple of Tehran with one the holiest fire in the world and another is one the most important Armenian church.
+In the end, we will visit two religious places.
+One of them is the only opened fire temple of Tehran with one the holiest fire in the world and another is one of the most important Armenian churches.

 Duration: about 2.5 hours

-1. Take red Metro line and get off at Panzdah Khordad metro station and follow the sign to Golestan Palace, then you reach to Panzdahe Khordad Square, turn left to Davar street and you reach to Golestan Palace (280 m and 3 min walking time) Image 1
+1. Take the red metro line and get off at Panzdah Khordad metro station and follow the sign to Golestan Palace, then you reach to Panzdahe Khordad Square, turn left to Davar street and you reach to Golestan Palace (280 m and 3 min walking time) Image 1

-For for information about Tehran Metro please read this article.
+For information about Tehran Metro please read this article.

-Dress code: we will walk through down town and old quarters, which are conservative and traditional environment.
-We would like to ask you as a respect to their lifestyle, women would choose a dress with a knee-height outfit and do not forget your comfortable shoes.
+Dress code: we will walk through downtown and old quarters, which are the conservative and traditional environments.
+We would like to ask you with a respect to their lifestyle, women would choose a dress with a knee-height outfit and do not forget your comfortable shoes.

-Fees for Free Walking Tour in Tehran in 20th century: based on tips.
+Fees for 20th Century Tehran Free Walking Tour: based on tips.

 Copyright © All right reserved , Persian Walk 2018.